What we do

 Read more about the impact of the program: Opening Doors for Diverse STEM Students.

-View 2023-24 recipients
+View 2024-25 recipients

 In addition to the Scholars Program, the Foundation provides grants to direct service nonprofit organizations that work with Chicago students from low-income and historically disadvantaged communities who are underrepresented in the fields of finance and technology.
 These organizations ensure postsecondary degree or certification attainment and a transition to a strong first job in each student’s chosen field.
-Additionally, the Foundation supports organizations with a track record of success in providing research that is needed and utilized by the field and/or successful policy work that has advanced priorities of the postsecondary and career success fields with a lens of equity for all students
+Additionally, the Foundation supports organizations with a track record of success in providing research that is needed and utilized by the field and/or successful policy work that has advanced priorities of the postsecondary and career success fields with a lens of equity for all students.

 View grant recipients